Key takeaways

 Influencing your brain’s reward center around food, reducing your cravings for certain foods

 Zepbound is injected on a weekly basis, subcutaneously (under the skin) of your belly, thigh, or upper arm.
-It is available in six dosage strengths, ranging from a starting dose of 2.5 milligrams (mg) to a maximum dose of 15 mg.
-Typically, your healthcare provider will prescribe a lower starting dose before slowly ramping up the dosage over a period of weeks, in order to reduce side effects.
+It is available in six dosage strengths, ranging from 2.5 mg to 15 mg.
+Typically, your healthcare provider will prescribe a lower starting dose before slowly ramping up the dosage every four weeks or so in order to reduce side effects, which may include:

 Zepbound is safe and effective for many people, but it is not right for everybody, including people who are pregnant or breastfeeding and those with a personal or family history of certain thyroid cancers.
 Talk to your healthcare provider about whether Zepbound is a good fit for you.